OleVik/localized-readability/FORMULAS.md

 The following is an overview and specification of each readability test applied.
 The following rules apply to all tests:

-1. Must be applicable to all languages, or transferable between languages through generic adaption
+1. Must be applicable to all languages, or transferable between languages through generic adaptation
-2. Must be documented in piece of academic research, preferably available online
+2. Must be documented in piece of academic research, available online
 3. Must have a reasonably performant implementation

 ## Tests